PYPHOT – A tool for computing photometry from spectra#

 Filters are represented individually by a Filter object.
 Collections of filters are handled with a Library.
 We provide an internal library that contains a signitificant amount of common filters.

-When units are provided for the wavelength of the filters, zero points in multiple units are also accessible (AB, Vega magnitude, Jy, erg/s/cm2/AA).
+Units are provided for the wavelength of the filters, zero points in multiple units are also accessible (AB, Vega magnitude, Jy, erg/s/cm2/AA).
 The default detector type is assumed to be photonic, but energetic detectors are also handled for the computations.

 All provided filters have defined units and detector type that are used transparently throughout the package.